mjlshen/mirrosa/README.md

 	// FilterValue returns the name of the component to implement the github.com/charmbracelet/bubbles/list Item interface FilterValue() string

-	// Documentation returns a short description of the component's expected configuration Documentation() string
+	// Documentation returns a thorough description of the component's expected configuration.
+	// It should allow a new user of ROSA to understand what the expected state is and why it should be that way.
+	Documentation() string

 	// Validate checks a component for any misconfiguration and returns any error